jlwoolf/balatro-loader-api/README.md

 ### {{mod-name}}.json

 Below is an example metadata file for configuring your mod.
-Make sure priority is less than loader-api's priority of 100.
+Make sure priority is greater than loader-api's priority of -1.

 ```json
 {